 HES solar array

 In September, 2015, Hopkinsville Electric System (HES) flipped the switch on its newly constructed 16kW solar array and began producing electricity.
-This solar array was constructed under TVA’s (Tennessee Valley Authority) Green Power Providers (GPP) program.
-Under the GPP program, both residential and commercial customers enter into a 20 year agreement to sell solar-generated electricity to TVA at the current retail electric rate.
-The energy produced by the solar array is put onto the grid to be used by any customer on the grid.
+The energy produced by the solar array is purchased by TVA and put onto the grid to be used by any customer on the grid.
 The HES solar array is expected to produce approximately 22,000 kilowatt hours per year, which is enough to power 2 small-sized homes.

 Why produce solar energy?